 Macbeth is a play about ambition run amok.
 The weird sisters' prophecies spur both Macbeth and Lady Macbeth to try to fulfill their ambitions, but the witches never make Macbeth or his wife do anything.
 Macbeth and his wife act on their own to fulfill their deepest desires.
-Macbeth, a good general and, by all accounts before the action of the play, a good man, allows his ambition to overwhelm him and becomes a…(read full theme analysis)
+Macbeth, a good general and, by all accounts before the action of the play, a good man, allows his ambition to overwhelm him and becomes a…read analysis of Ambition

 From the moment the weird sisters tell Macbeth and Banquo their prophecies, both the characters and the audience are forced to wonder about fate.
 Is it real?
 Is action necessary to make it come to pass, or will the prophecy come true no matter what one does?
 Different characters answer these questions in different ways at different times, and the final answers are ambiguous—as fate always is.